paprikrumplikas/app-antisocial/NOTES.md

      * user id 4, array of ppl who saved -> returns [].
 Then [].length = 0.
 Then !!0 = false.
      */

+8.      {/** @learning catch-all route to handle nested routes within a layout component.
+I.e. more routes in Home */}
+        {/** The * is a wildcard character that matches any path that hasn't been matched by other routes */}
+        {/** Each /* passes unmatched routes down to the next level of routing. */}

+9.  // @crucial @learning NavLink automatically provides the isActive bool